yana-qaSwe/testversion/README.md

 <a name="BUG-2611" />
 <details>
-<summary>BUG-2611: The quantity input fields on the product cards on the main page accept invalid characters</summary>
+<summary>BUG-2611: The quantity fields on the product cards on the main page accept invalid characters</summary>

 ***
+**Pre-conditions:**

+The user is authorized

 **Steps:**